Part One – Exodus.

-With a load roar of the engine and a jolt, the truck moved off, winding its way along the ruined streets.
-Samir watched out of the back as the dust swirled and billowed behind them.
-The city streets were replaced by a vast expanse of barren flat scrub land.
+With a loud roar of the engine and a jolt, the truck moved off, winding its way along the ruined streets.
+Samir watched out of the back as dust swirled and billowed behind them.
+The city streets were replaced by a vast expanse of barren, flat, scrubland.
 The wreckage of destroyed vehicles scattered here and there on either side of the long straight highway.

 Eventually he tired of watching, but carried on looking all the same, resting his chin on his arms over the back of the truck.
 Looking, but not seeing.
-He stopped that when they pulled off the tarmaced highway and bounced down on to a dirt track.
-The going was rough, the truck lurched dangerously.
+He stopped when they pulled off the tarmacked highway and bounced down on to a dirt track.
+The going was rough; the truck lurched dangerously.
 People were jolted, trying not to fall into one another.

 That was the worst bit of the journey, but it was quickly over.
 When they stopped, the back of the truck was opened and they were ordered to get down.
 Samir being at the back, was one of the first off, as he scrambled out.